nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 The purpose of this repo is to understandhow urbit identities, authentication and networking works across the decentralized network of ships.
 By far, Ames is the most complex of the three vanes.

-##  Pre-Requisite Internet Protocol Knowledge:
+##  Pre-Reqs:: Internet Protocol Knowledge:

 ### UDP - Unified Datagram Protocol:
-- a simple way to send packets of data from one point to another, where speed trumps the occasional loss of a packet.
+- A simple way to send packets of data from one point to another, where speed trumps the occasional loss of a packet.
-- No handshake setup (like tcp/ip)
+- No handshake.
-- no error correction, but has a checksum for destination error checking.
+- No error correction, but has a checksum for destination error checking.
 - user programmer can implement reliability mechanisms on top/external to UDP
     - such as ECCs, or packet numbering (for large bit blob reassembly).
-    - you don't **need** tcp/ip for this, it just has these features.
 - no guarentee that all packets will arrive, or in the correct order.
-    - but you can just code this.
+    - but you can just code/manage this yourself..
 - very fast and simple to implement.
-- defalut port: 17
+- default port: 17
 - range of packet data field size: 8-65527 bytes of data
 - size of header: 8 bytes.
 - (!!)
 UDP header *does not* include IP source/destination!
 This wraps around the UDP packet (header + data)
     - IP is a separate protocol handled by other portions of a network stack.
     - with IP header (20 bytes), max datagram payload is only 65507 bytes.
 - The UDP header: Each field is two bytes.
-- The ipv4 packet with a UDP datagram inside, is shown below (for reference):
+- The ipv4 packet with a UDP datagram inside, is shown below (for reference)[X]:

 | **Field**                         | **Size (bits)** | **Description**                                             |
 |-----------------------------------|-----------------|-------------------------------------------------------------|